 DFCS is working to operationalize the P-EBT program, so please continue to visit this page for more information and updates.
 Families who are currently receiving Supplemental Nutrition Assistance Program (SNAP, formerly Food Stamps) do not need to apply for P-EBT benefits.
 Eligible SNAP recipients will receive a P-EBT benefit preloaded on their existing Electronic Benefit Transfer (EBT) card.
 The program is also available to families not currently receiving SNAP but approved for the free or reduced school lunch program.
 These families will need to submit a formal application to receive P-EBT benefits.
 Once the application is approved, an EBT card will be mailed to the family within three (3) to four (4) weeks.
 The family will receive information with their P-EBT card in the mail explaining how to activate and use their P-EBT card.

-According to DFCS, the application will be available in July.
+According to DFCS, the application is available now.
 For more information, click here.

 **This information is compiled from the Georgia Department of Human Services Division of Family and Children Services.